avanzosc/odoo-addons/product_category_attribute/README.rst

 Product Category Attribute
 ==========================

-This module adds allowed product attributes on product categories.
+This module adds reusable attribute profiles for product categories.

-The field only defines the relation between categories and attributes.
+Each profile defines the attributes required by a family of product categories.
+Multiple product categories can use the same profile, avoiding duplicated attribute configuration.

+The profiles only define the structure.
+They do not validate products or implement product import rules.

 Bug Tracker